spectrocloud/librarium/content/docs/06-integrations/00-cloudanix.md

 # Cloudanix

-Cloudanix container security add-on detects threats and abnormal behaviors in the Kubernetes clusters.
-Cloudanix Dashboard visualizes:
+Cloudanix container security add-on detects threats and abnormal behaviors in Kubernetes clusters.
+The Cloudanix dashboard visualizes the following:
 <br />

 * Threats and anomalies in real-time
-* Mapping the threats to Workloads (container, pod, node, etc.)
+* Mapping the threats to workloads in containers, pods, nodes, etc.
 * Associated events for the threats
-* The raw command executed
+* The command that initiated or created the thread
-* The user who initiated the threat, and much more..
+* The user who initiated the threat, and much more.

-Users can initiate workflows (Jira integration) and target specific workloads (excluding container, pod, or node while performing an anti-pattern) right from the Cloudanix Dashboard.
-This helm chart installs 3 Cloudanix services to enable container security capabilities.
+Users can initiate Jira workflows and target specific workloads, excluding containers, pods, or nodes, right from the Cloudanix Dashboard.
+This Helm Chart installs three Cloudanix services to enable container security capabilities.
 The services are listed below:
 <br />

 * inventory-service